Ballet Division

 (Beginning, Intermediate, and Advanced)

 Level I dancers will begin class with floor stretches specific to developing strength in their feet.
 Dancers will then go to the ballet barre and learn basic steps and positions, which will be combined to create simple combinations.
 They will be taught about maintaining correct posture, which involves the whole body from the feet up through the top of the head.
 After leaving the barre, dancers will continue stretching, working on their hamstrings, calves, quadriceps, and back muscles.
 They will learn the names of the steps and what they mean in the French language.
 Dancers will attempt new jumps and execute them with more repetition.
 They will begin learning waltz and character steps, as well as more complicated turns.
 Dancers will have an opportunity to use pantomime and their ballet steps to act out different classical ballet stories.
 Class time will also be spent learning basic floor barre skills.
 The Beginning Level I Class is for dancers new to ballet or for dancers moving up from the Pre-Ballet or Creative Movement level.
 Dancers who are ready for the Intermediate and Advanced Level I Classes have completed a Beginning Level I Class*.
 Returning students should always refer to their spring evaluation to determine the appropriate fall class to take.
-The Level I - Beginning and Level I - Intermediate Classes will perform in the 2024 spring production, Oh, the Places You’ll Dance!
-The Level I - Advanced Class will participate in the 2024 spring production, Beauty and the Beast.
+The Level I - Beginning and Level I - Intermediate Classes will perform in the 2025 spring production, Under the Sea.
+The Level I - Advanced Class will participate in the June 2025 production, The Little Mermaid.

 *The difference between Beginning, Intermediate, and Advanced Classes is based on the level of detail offered by the instructor regarding how to execute proper ballet technique.
 The higher the level, the more serious and structured the class.
 The Advanced Level I Class requires a dancer who can absorb and follow a series of instructions for the entire length of the class.
 It also requires a dancer who is well-behaved and attentive in class.